superbrothers/kubernetes-docs/kubectl_explain.md

 ## kubectl explain

-Documentation of resources
+Get documentation for a resource

 ### Synopsis

-List the fields for supported resources
+List the fields for supported resources.

  This command describes the fields associated with each supported API resource.
 Fields are identified via a simple JSONPath identifier: